VincentBernet/VincentBernet/README.md

 - ✍ You can find my projects [here]
 - 📈 I’m currently working on my own portfollio
 - 🌱 Learning Vue.js to build it
-- 👯 I’m looking to collaborate on open source
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about ... anything, i'm broad-minded
-- 💜 Passionate about Esport, philosphy and web development
+- 💜 Passionate about Esport, Philosphy and Web Development
-- ⚡ Fun fact: We won french national championship of **League of Legends** in 2019
+- ⚡ Fun fact: We won university's french national championship of **League of Legends** in 2019

 ### Contact me :